 The good news is regardless of what type of anxiety or stress you experience there are many natural remedies for anxiety that are safe and don’t cause any negative side effects.

 Anxiety is actually a normal response to a potentially dangerous situation, often called the ‘fight or flight’ response.
 However it becomes problematic when it is constant or when it happens in response to an inappropriate situation or unexplained circumstances.

 Anxiety is typically described as excessive worry and tension, but there are many other physical and psychological symptoms which include;

 Inability to socialize

 Essential oils have become an essential (pun intended) part of my ‘getting through the day in one piece’ toolkit.
-There are so many wonderful and therapeutic reasons to use essential oils but in this post we are going to talk about my top 10 plant based medicines specifically for anxiety and stress.
+There are so many wonderful and therapeutic reasons to use essential oils but in this post we are going to talk about my top 10 essential oils specifically for anxiety and stress.

 Lavender is well known for its ability to bring on feelings of peace and relaxation.
 It relaxes the nervous system, promotes sleep and relieves tension, restlessness and irritability.
 Research has also shown that lavender helps to reduce anxiety (study), depression and can even help manage pain (study).
 But to get these affects you must be using 100% pure Lavandula angustifolia, rather than other Lavender species which can actually have a stimulating effect.